Mamelodi Sundowns Ladies F.C.

 Mamelodi Sundowns Ladies Football Club is a women's professional soccer club based in Pretoria, South Africa.
 The team competes in the SAFA Women's League, the top tier women's football league in South Africa.

-They are the most successful women's team in South Africa with seven titles.
-The team, together with the men's team are owned by Patrice Motsepe.
+They are the most successful women's team in South Africa with eight titles and won the inaugural CAF Women's Champions League in 2021.